Wong-Kai-Xian/CVE_Threat_Intelligence_Toolkit/README.md

 - **LLM-Based Behavior Extraction:** Uses large language models to analyze input data such as Process Monitor (Procmon) logs, extracting key behaviors related to the CVE to highlight important exploit patterns.
 - **Low-Level Contextual Analysis:** Provides in-depth, low-level insights into exploit behavior, helping analysts gain a nuanced understanding of attacker techniques and improve detection strategies.

-By combining these features, CVE-Intel empowers analysts to simulate, analyze, and better defend against software vulnerabilities with enhanced precision and context.
+By combining these features, CVE Threat Intelligence Toolkit empowers analysts to simulate, analyze, and better defend against software vulnerabilities with enhanced precision and context.

 **System Overview:**
 The diagram below illustrates the overall workflow of the system, including the ngrok web UI.